galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 # Conclusion

-In this tutorial, we started from raw Visium files, built a linked SpatialData object, and reproduced the validated analysis with individual Galaxy tools rather than executing a pre-built workflow.
-The analysis retained 3,800 of 3,813 spots, reduced the gene set to 20,687 detected features, selected 3,000 HVGs, generated PCA and UMAP, tested seven Leiden resolutions, and selected `leiden_res_0.8` with 12 candidate domains.
-Marker programmes supported stromal/ECM, epithelial/tumour-associated, ERBB2-associated, and immunoglobulin-rich interpretations.
-Squidpy evaluated physical tissue organisation, CellTypist added dominant breast cell-type signatures, and LIANA generated domain-level ligand-receptor hypotheses.
+In this tutorial, we started from a vendor-filtered Visium feature-barcode matrix with tissue images, spot positions, and scale factors; constructed a linked SpatialData object; and reproduced the analysis with individual Galaxy tools.
+The analysis retained 3,800 of 3,813 spots, reduced the gene set to 20,687 detected features, selected 3,000 HVGs with Scanpy's Cell Ranger flavour, generated PCA and UMAP, and compared Leiden resolutions `0.4`, `0.8`, and `1.0`.
+Resolution `0.8` was retained for interpretation and produced 12 spatial clusters.

+Marker programmes supported cautious stromal/ECM, epithelial/tumour-associated, ERBB2-associated, and immunoglobulin-rich interpretations.
+Squidpy evaluated physical tissue organisation, CellTypist added dominant breast reference annotations, and LIANA generated spatial-cluster-level ligand-receptor hypotheses.

-These outputs are biologically meaningful for **exploratory and hypothesis-generating analysis**.
-Without experimental or independent-sample validation, the strongest conclusions are those supported by multiple evidence layers and reported as prospective targets rather than definitive mechanisms or clinical findings.
+These outputs are suitable for **exploratory and hypothesis-generating analysis**.
+Without experimental or independent-sample validation, the strongest conclusions are those supported by several evidence layers and reported as prospective targets rather than definitive mechanisms or clinical findings.

 > <comment-title>Optional volume- or area-aware workflow branch</comment-title>
 >
 > The downloadable general workflow also supports optional filtering and regression based on an observation-level volume or area measurement.
 This Visium SpatialData object does not contain a per-observation volume or cell-area field, so the volume-dependent tools are excluded from the hands-on tutorial.
-They can be enabled from the workflow for compatible datasets, such as segmented-cell spatial data, after confirming the correct AnnData observation key and its units.
+They can be enabled for compatible segmented-cell spatial data after confirming the correct AnnData observation key and units.
 >
 {: .comment}